Ruchita-Raghu/ruchita-raghu-portfolio/Application & Practice/Classroom Learning.md

 <p> Find below a compilation of classwork from college.
 The diverse and comprehensive coursework enhanced several skills for me.
 It has improved my critical thinking, problem solving, creative thinking, communication, and teamwork. </p>

 ## PART 1 - ANALYTICS
 <p> The Business Information & Analytics department at the Daniels College of Business has formed a strong and rigorous undergraduate program.
-It exposed students to exxtensive coding work.
+It exposed students to extensive coding work.
 The best part was that the focus was not the programming language and its syntax.
 The aim was to make us better decision makers, learn how to work with data, what data in front us means, and learn application of technical skills across sectors in business. </p>

 <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/raw/main/Application%20%26%20Practice/Ruchita%20-%20Analytics%20Code%20Samples.zip'><img src="https://user-images.githubusercontent.com/116829793/227267758-3ce1970d-8303-4f13-8d6a-7719fe196a3c.png" width=260> </a>